Moduli spaces of abstract and embedded Kummer varieties: Moduli space of embedded Kummer surfaces

+Changing the lifting $\bar p_A$ changes the immersion morphism of $K$ by a projective automorphism of $\PP V$.
+Therefore the isomorphism class of the family is well defined, and this is the image of $A\to S$ in $\Ke_2$ via $\beta_2$.

-In the case $g=2$ this induces, by coarsening, a map $\bm A_2\to \kk_2$, with a little abuse of notation we note this map $\beta_2$ too.
-We denote by $\mc X$ the image of map $\Xi$ in Remark \ref{rmk_xi}, \textit{i.e.}~the sublocus of decomposable abelian surfaces.
+This induces, passing to the associated coarse moduli spaces, a map $\aa_2\to \kk_2$, also called~$\beta_2$.
+We denote by $\aa_{1,1}$ the image of the map $\Xi$ in Remark \ref{rmk_xi}, i.e.~the sublocus of decomposable abelian surfaces.